valchkou/cassandra-driver-mapping/README.md

 <a name="features"/>
 ### Features

-The features provided by the plugin module includes:
+The features provided by the module include:

   - Manipulate Entity
   	* Get entity from Cassandra.